joebew42/elixir_cqrs_es_example/README.md

 ## DONE

+- Remove EventStream
+- Use Mox instead of Mock
+- [!]
+Remove `BankService`
 - Write an Acceptance Test
 - `AccountRepository` should deal with the `id` and not with the `pid`
 - We may have to introduce an `EventBus`